Why Telemedicine Software Failed Before COVID-19

-Policy: Taking Advantage of in Interstate Licensing
+Policy: Taking Advantage of Interstate Licensing

 States have different requirements about where a physician needs to be licensed to provide telemedicine services: In some cases, it’s the state where the practice is located.
 In others, it’s the state where the patient is located.
-Over twenty-six states have now introduced or enacted Interstate Medical Licensure Compact legislation, which will make it easier for physicians to practice in several states.
+Twenty-eight states[²] and one territory have now introduced or enacted Interstate Medical Licensure Compact legislation, which will make it easier for physicians to practice in several states.
 As more states join, medical practices may need to be guided on how to get their healthcare teams licensed.

 Policy: Addressing Different Reimbursement Rules Across States